Using Apache with mod_proxy

-Now enable mod_proxy in Apache, and proxy requests to the application server by adding the example below to your Apache httpd.conf (note: the files may be different on your system; the JIRA docs describe the process for Ubuntu/Debian layout):
+Now enable mod_proxy in Apache, and proxy requests to the application server by adding the example below to your Apache httpd.conf (note: the files may be different on your system; See Integrating JIRA with Apache for the process for Ubuntu/Debian layout):

 It is recommended that you specify the absolute path to the

 Complex configuration involves using the mod_proxy_html filter to modify the proxied content en-route.
 This is required if the Confluence path differs between Apache and the application server.
 For example:

 Notice that the application path in the URL is different in each.
 On Apache, the path is /, and on the application server the path is /confluence.

 The ProxyHTMLURLMap configuration can become more complex if you have multiple applications running under this configuration.
 The mapping should also be placed in a Location block if the web server URL is a subdirectory and not on a virtual host.
 The Apache Week tutorial has more information how to do this.